Revenue protection inspector: United Kingdom

 Revenue inspectors and officers mostly work at railway stations checking passengers' tickets as they board and alight trains, but can also be found on bus services.
 Inspectors may begin an investigation if they believe a passenger is travelling without a valid ticket, such as an adult travelling on a child ticket, an out of date or invalid ticket, or if the passenger has travelled beyond the destination printed on their ticket, with the intent to avoid their correct rail or bus fare.
 If the revenue inspector or officer believes there was intent to avoid payment, a penalty fare may be issued, or the passenger may be reported for prosecution.
 Inspectors usually wear a uniform provided by their employer..

 In some areas, penalty fare schemes operate with a minimum charge of £100 (£50 if paid within 14 days) plus the full single fare for the journey made.
 In other areas, the penalty is £80.
 These penalty fare areas are clearly advertised with large yellow station posters.
 If the journey is to be continued, the fare for the remaining portion is also taken into account.

 Inspectors can caution potential fare evaders before interviewing them for the purpose of reporting the offender for possible prosecution.
 If found guilty, offenders can currently face a maximum of a £1,000 fine or three months in prison.

 East Midlands Railway, Merseyrail, Northern, Govia Thameslink Railway, South Western Railway, West Midland Railway, London Overground, Southeastern, c2c, Abellio Greater Anglia, TransPennine Express, Chiltern Railways and Great Western Railway are some of the train operating companies that participate in the penalty fare scheme.
 With bus companies such as Arriva, Stagecoach, First, National Express West Midlands and National Express Coventry also fining people.

 Transport for London currently employs over 200 revenue protection inspectors that work on the bus network alone.

 Powers

 Revenue Protection Officers have the power to require anyone they reasonably suspect of a ticket or bylaw violation to provide their name and address.
-As of the 23rd January 2023, Revenue Protection Officers additionally have the power to require anyone suspected of a ticket or bylaw violation to provide their date of birth.
+As of 23 January 2023, Revenue Protection Officers additionally have the power to require anyone suspected of a ticket or bylaw violation to provide their date of birth.
 However, RPOs cannot require a suspect to produce ID.

 They also have the power to detain people under common or criminal law circumstances: